Veteran Services

 Use of Military TA with Financial Aid and VA Education Benefits:

-Military TA can be used concurrently with both financial aid and VA education benefits if eligibility exists.
-Students should submit their FAFSA to be considered for financial aid and discuss eligibility for VA education benefits with the VSC.
-Students who qualify for Pell Grants and/or VA education benefits will have their Military TA benefits applied to their account prior to the application of their Pell Grant funds and their VA education benefits.
+Service members may have eligibility for DOD Tuition Assistance, VA education benefits, and Federal financial aid which may include grants, scholarships, and loans (subsidized and unsubsidized).
+All these benefits may be combined to fund your educational pursuit.
+Students should submit their FAFSA® to be considered for financial aid and discuss eligibility for VA education benefits with the Veteran Services Center where they can also receive one-on-one guidance on use of all these benefits.
+Students who qualify for financial aid funds and/or VA education benefits will have their Military TA benefits applied to their account prior to the application of their financial aid funds and their VA education benefits.
+Visit the TAMUT Financial aid webpage to learn more about financial aid and priority deadlines.

 Drops/Withdrawals While Using Military TA: